Kos & Nisyros sailing holidays

 The wide bay of Eristos - Εριστος offers a lovely sandy 700 m long beach where tamarisk trees provide natural shade for the summer heat.

-The Meltemi gusts will come from the North and generate a swell causing rolling conditions anchor really close to the beach 3 – 5 m over sand; solid holding.
-Lat Long
+The Meltemi gusts will come from the north and generate a swell causing rolling conditions anchor really close to the beach 3 – 5 m over sand; solid holding Lat Long, there is likely a swell.

 Eristos bay and beach with magnificent views towards Megalo Chorio village.